arnowelzel/comment-reply-email-notification/readme.txt

 = 1.29.0 =

 * Changed loading of translations so the custom files provided by LOCO Translate also work.
+* Added option for custom e-mail subject for comment notifications.

 = 1.28.0 =